lmatar/haxblog/README.md

-# haxballblog.github.io
+# Haxball Blog!
-Blog with information about the Haxball Machine Learning Project!
+An awesome blog post with information about the Haxball Machine Learning Project :)